Instructions for Planting and Care:

 Your native plants are in top condition and ready to plant.
 Like all nursery stock, these plants when brought into the landscape, need careful attention during their establishment period

-1. Dig hole twice as deep and twice as wide as plant container.
+1. Dig hole at least* as deep and twice as wide as plant container.
 Break up large clods and try to avoid the smooth-sided “bathtub” effect in the hole.

 3. Fill planting hole with water and allow to percolate (drain) into subsoil.

 4. Spill some backfill material into the bottom of hole, moisten, tamp and mound slightly.

 5. Set plant root ball atop the moistened backfill so that plant collar is 1″ higher than finished grade.

 6. With water flowing slowly from a hose into the hole, replace backfill material up to about 2/3 the height of the root ball; moistening, tamping and settling all around.